Coming to Hospital

 Visitor Guidelines for Royal Berkshire Hospital - these are general guidelines, for specific information for departments and wards please check our ward directory

-• Open visiting for care partners and relatives supporting patients with enhanced needs, those requiring physical or emotional support during their stay in hospital and those at the end of their life.
+• OPEN VISITING for carers, care partners and relatives supporting patients with enhanced needs, those requiring physical or emotional support during their stay in hospital and those at the end of their life.

-• Only two visitors per patient at a time.
+• Only TWO VISITORS per patient at a time please.

 • You can choose whether or not to wear a face mask while visiting our Trust, unless you’re asked to wear a mask by our nursing staff, or if you’re visiting the following areas: